jameson-m-jolley/Scizzors/README.md

 3. We will use snake_case, no exceptions.
 4. Global constants will be in the `config.zig` file and will be in all caps.
     **NOTE:** Keep global constants to a minimum and accompany them with documentation always.
-5. All DSL functions that are C macros or `comptime` Zig will be prefixed with `make_...`.
+5. All DSL functions that are C macros or `comptime` Zig will be prefixed with `make_...` and suffixed with the construct it returns e.g _type or _fn
 6. We will ideally keep all of the code in Zig; some exceptions can be made for C or assembly, though unlikely.
 7. We will leverage compiler-enabled safety features (e.g., debug and safe builds, sanitizers) during development and testing.
 8. Every function/macro that calls another function is required to have a unit test to validate its behavior and correctness.